Lansdowne (Natchez, Mississippi): Antebellum history

-Twelve Years a Slave is a book (full text is available for free at the Project Gutenburg website) that describes what life was like for the enslaved, such as the ones owned by the Marshalls on the Lansdowne Estate and on Arcola Plantation.
-According to the book, if one of the house slaves on an estate, such as Lansdowne, displeased the owners, he or she would be sent to a more brutal existence as a field slave on a place like Arcola Plantation.
+Twelve Years a Slave is a book (the full text is available for free on the Project Gutenberg website) that describes the conditions enslaved people suffered, including those the Marshalls enslaved on the Lansdowne Estate and at Arcola plantation.
+According to the book, if the Marshalls were displeased with one of the enslaved domestic workers on an estate such as Lansdowne, they would subject them to the harsher labor conditions of large-scale cotton cultivation as a enslaved field laborer on a place like Arcola plantation.

-Civil War and Postbellum History
+American Civil War and Reconstruction

-George Marshall fought in the Civil War.
-He was wounded at the Battle of Shiloh, returned home, and paid someone else to fight on in his place.
-During the War on January 8, 1865, eleven Union soldiers broke into Lansdowne to rob the Marshalls.
-They did not get much because the butler, Robert, had hidden the Marshall's silver under the floor of the mansion.
-In frustration the soldiers took a few pieces of the Marshall's fine china and smashed it along the road as they left.
+George Marshall fought in the Confederate military against the United States the American Civil War.
+He was wounded at the Battle of Shiloh, returned home, and hired a substitute to serve in his place, a practice available to wealthier Confederates.
+During the war, on January 8, 1865, eleven Union soldiers broke into Lansdowne to rob the Marshalls.
+They did not get much because the butler, Robert, had hidden the Marshalls' silver under the floor of the mansion.
+In frustration, the soldiers took a few pieces of the Marshalls' china and smashed it along the road as they left.

-With the enslaved African labor from before the war now replaced with share croppers, most of the previously highly profitable plantations began struggling to make a profit.
-In general, the children of David Hunt had to sell off Cincinnati, Ohio real estate investments inherited from their father, and take out mortgages on their plantations to rebuild their plantations and to make up their losses for as many years as they could.
+After emancipation ended slavery, formerly enslaved laborers and other agricultural workers were increasingly drawn into sharecropping arrangements; many plantations that had depended on enslaved labor failed.
+In general, the children of David Hunt had to sell off Cincinnati, Ohio, real estate investments inherited from their father, and take out mortgages on their plantations to restore their agricultural operations and recover financially after the collapse of the slave-based plantation economy.

-After the American Civil War of 1861–1865, the Marshall's Arcola Plantation was lost; so Lansdowne became a plantation with cotton, corn, sheep and cattle being raised there until about 1960.
-At times the Marshall descendants relied on the small income from the sale of butter and eggs from their farming operation to help keep them going.
-Beginning in 1932 during the Great Depression, charging tourists for tours of the antebellum Natchez planters' homes, including Lansdowne, during the annual Pilgrimage tours brought in much needed income.
+After the American Civil War of 1861–1865, the Marshalls sold the Arcola plantation; Lansdowne then became a plantation, with cotton, corn, sheep, and cattle raised there until about 1960.
+At times, the Marshall descendants relied on the small income from the sale of butter and eggs from their farming operation to help keep them going.
+Beginning in 1932 during the Great Depression, opening antebellum plantation homes in Natchez to paying tourists, including Lansdowne, during the annual Pilgrimage tours brought in an important source of income.
 A cotton plantation scene from the movie Show Boat (1951 film) was filmed on Lansdowne Plantation.
 During the 1950s the Marshall descendants sold off the last of their cotton land.
 Lansdowne has been added to the National Register of Historic Places since July 24, 1978.
 In 1995 Devereaux Nobles and her brother George Marshall IV - both great-grandchildren of George Marshal I - owned Lansdowne.
 The owner's residence and 120 acres still belong to the Marshall descendants.